-...with respect to student learning...
+... with respect to student learning...

-- 4. Come to School on time and prepared (i.e., rested, healthy, with work completed and materials ready).5.
-Put forth their best, honest work while encouraging classmates to do - 6.
-Study (beyond assignments), learn, and reflect.
+- 4. Come to School on time and prepared (i.e., rested, healthy, with work completed and materials ready). - 5.
+Put forth their best, honest work while encouraging classmates to do the same. - 6.
+Study (beyond assignments), learn, and reflect. - 7.
+Be self-advocates, asking for help or clarification when needed.